etth3746/nameGenerator.py/README.md

 import random

 print("\nWelcome to the Name Generator Machine!
 We're here for all of your name generation needs!\n") print("Need a new name because you're running from the government?
-Maybe you got mad some Yakuza members angry, \n") print("or maybe you just need a new name for the fun of it, we have you covered\n") start = input("Would you like to start the machine?\n").upper()
+Maybe you made some Yakuza members angry, \n") print("or maybe you just need a new name for the fun of it, we have you covered\n") start = input("Would you like to start the machine?\n").upper()